Synthetic personas, built to scale hypothesis & guardrail AI design.

 The version of synthetic personas inside Dell is one half of a larger pattern.
 The other half is the guardrail layer that enforces persona use across the entire AI-driven design and engineering process.
 Three input lanes (PdM, Engineering, UX) feed the guardrail, and nothing reaches the model without going through it.

 This is a proof of concept currently in socialization and rationalization.
-Below: the architecture at a glance, then the UX lane fully unpacked since this case page is about the design side.
+Below: the architecture at a glance, then the UX workflow fully unpacked since this case page is about the design side.

 - P.01Check task scope against PRD